| Title | Goal | Links |

 The writeup file contains descriptions of the problems in the assignment.
 The zip file contains the starter files for the problems, any necessary data files, and notes.txt

 file for the assignment.
-The discussion link provides additional explanation of the assignment problems and directions on how to solve them.
+The discussion document provides additional explanation of the assignment problems and directions on how to solve them.

 You will use Gradescope to submit your Java programs (ie, .java